chainspace/docs/content/50-key-value-store.md

 ---
 weight: 50
-title: Key-Value Store
+title: Key-Value store
 ---

-# Key-Value Store
+# Key-Value store

 TODO: Add a description of what the Key Value store is and does, how it relates to SBAC, contracts, etc.